verifa/ansible-katas/README.md

 ## Dependencies

-Running these exercises requires you to have [Docker](https://www.docker.com/) installed.
+Running these exercises requires you to have [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

 ## Getting started